Jshepherd06/Posture-Checker/README.md

 # 🧍‍♂️ Real-Time Posture Checker

 A **real-time posture detection app** built with **OpenCV**, **MediaPipe**, and **Streamlit**.
 It uses your webcam to detect your body landmarks and determine whether you are sitting or standing with good posture.
-The app also detects when your lighting is too dark and gives you a helpful warning — without stopping the camera feed.

 ---